intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Separation of Concerns

 Commonly, there's a tight coupling between

-a. collecting performance metrics,
+1. collecting performance metrics,
-b. interpreteting those metrics and
+2. interpreting those metrics and
-c. acting upon the intrepretation of the metrics.
+3. and acting upon the intrepretation of the metrics.

-Unfortunately, such model is not the best for achieving exchange of the cross-layer data:
+Unfortunately, such model is not the best for successfully exchanging cross-layer data:

 - The actors that have the ability to collect particular performance metrics (e.g. the TCP RTT) do not necessarily have the context necessary for a meaningful interpretation.